Is FanDuel Legal in North Carolina?

 - No physical promo code is required for this offer.

-Bonus bet credits expire after seven days and cannot be withdrawn, transferred, or used to opt into other ongoing promotional offers at FanDuel North Carolina. $100 in bonus bets will be available upon login on March 11, while pre-registered users also qualify for another bet $5, get $200 in bonus bets welcome offer after FanDuel North Carolina goes live.
+Bonus bet credits expire after seven days and cannot be withdrawn, transferred, or used to opt into other ongoing promotional offers at FanDuel North Carolina. $250 in total bonus bets will be awarded to a new user after they make a $10 minimum deposit, and a $5 first bet.

 Bonus bets can be divided into smaller denominations and split across multiple wagers at FanDuel North Carolina.
 However, any bonus bets staked on any subsequent wagers do not get returned with any earned winnings.
 Bonus bets are prohibited from Same Game Parlay and round robin bet types.